last updated 2018-11-19

 Status: EasyChair is supported since 2016-09.
 It was the first MHS supported by RQC.

 EasyChair support works via web scraping: RQC reads the same web pages that humans look at and pulls the information from them.
 This means the RQC implementation may break when the EasyChair folks modify the structure of the web pages.
-Such breakage happens about once every one or two years and will be rapidly repaired as soon as we notice it.
-If it happens to you, tell us.
+Such breakage happens about once every one or two years and will be rapidly repaired as soon as we notice it (which is usually the next work day).

 Status: HotCRP is supported since 2017-07.

-Status: A plugin for [OJS 3.2] is under development.
-It will be the pilot implementation for RQC for journals.
+It serves as the pilot implementation for RQC for journals.